 5. TRUST ISSUES:

-So even when you meet a good guy who goes through hell to prove his love for you, you still push him away.
+So even when you meet a good guy who goes through tough times to prove his love for you, you still push him away.
 Why?
 You don’t trust him enough and you don’t understand why someone like him would possibly want you.

 You feel he has ulterior motives for coming around you or you don’t feel you deserve his love, so you do everything you can to push him far away.